 Pros and Cons of Corn

 We all need our beauty sleep.
 This post discusses ways we can improve our sleep, or avoid a bad one.
-Corn is a staple food in many countries and is used in various forms in processed foods.
-Its consumption in large amounts can lead to various health issues, including deficiency of essential vitamins, especially niacin in the body, and amino acids (lysine and tryptophan).
+Corn is a staple food in many countries.
+It is in various forms in processed foods.
+Large consumption can lead to multiple health issues, including deficiency of essential vitamins, especially niacin in the body, and amino acids (lysine and tryptophan).
 Corn consumption is associated with a marked reduction in brain serotonin.
 Add tryptophan or foods with tryptophan to the diet to correct it.